-The National Japan Bowl begins with two Preliminary Rounds, each broken down into two parts.
+The National Japan Bowl begins with three Preliminary Rounds.

 All students from one level are seated in their teams in one large room with a projector.
 A Japanese and English proctor are seated at the front of the room to read questions.
 Each team is provided with pens, scratch paper, and the official Japan Bowl answer sheet which they use throughout the round to answer questions as they are read aloud by the proctors.